maykar/compact-custom-header/readme.md

 <details>
   <summary><b>Panel View Example:</b></summary>

-To use with panel view you need to place this card inside a "container card" with the panel card (vertical stack card, layout-card, etc.), otherwise this card isn't "displayed" and won't load.
 Placing this card at the end of the vertical stack can help with some spacing issues.

 ```yaml
 views: